 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1c.
 Facilities Inspection Tool (FIT) 100% of facilities rated Good or Exemplary Maintained.
+Maintained.
 100% of facilities rated Good or Exemplary 1b.
 Instructional Materials Sufficiency data 100% of students have instructional materials Maintained.
+Maintained.
 100% of students have instructional materials 1a.
-CalSAAS 11 CalSAAS "exceptions" 2021 0 mis-assignments for 2021 (all exceptions resolved) 0 CalSAAS mis- assignments 1a.
+CalSAAS 11 CalSAAS "exceptions" 2021 0 mis-assignments for 2021 (all exceptions resolved) 0 mis-assignments for 2022 (all exceptions resolved) 0 CalSAAS mis- assignments 1a.
 Staff retention data 92% of instructional staff retained from 2019-20 to 2020-21 85% of staff retained from 2020-21 to 2021- 22.
 This is a decrease of 7%.
+79% of staff retained from 2021-22 to 2022- 23.
+This is a decrease of 6%; however, retirements accounted for about a third of the turnover.
 At least 95% staff retention 7b-c.
-MTSS referral/outcome data: Academic Attendance We currently have separate processes for attendance, academic, and We are in the process of creating a uniform district MTSS process.
-A written process for referring students and A comprehensive MTSS program to provide support for academics, attendance and
+MTSS referral/outcome data: We currently have separate processes We are in the process of creating a uniform All schools implement the SST process to A comprehensive MTSS program to